15 Fast Facts About Antarctica

 On the very bottom of our planet is the continent of Antarctica.
 Antarctica is considered to be a dream travel destination for millions of people across the globe.
 It is the land of penguins, seals, icebergs, and…… ICE!
 In fact, Antarctica has over 90% of the world’s ice.
 It is one of the most extraordinary places to visit in the world.

-If you have ever dreamed of visiting Antarctica, we have compiled this list of 15 Fast Facts that provides the information on Antarctica that you need to know!
+If you have ever dreamed of visiting Antarctica, I have compiled this list of 15 Fast Facts that provides the information on Antarctica that you need to know!

 Antarctica Facts and Information

 1) Where is Antarctica on the globe?